Akuukis/beancount_share/README.md

 A beancount plugin to share expenses among multiple partners within one ledger.

 `#share` plugin uses tag syntax to add info to the transaction:
-    basic: share expense with another partner 50%-50% `#share-Bob`
+- basic: share expense with another partner 50%-50% - simply use `#share-Bob`
-    amount: share a specific sum of expense with another partner. `#share-Bob-7`
+- amount: share a specific sum of expense with another partner - use `#share-Bob-7`
-    percentage: share a specific percentage of expense with another partner `#share-Bob-40%`
+- percentage: share a specific percentage of expense with another partner - use `#share-Bob-40p`
-    many: share expense with multiple partners `#share-Bob #share-Charlie`
+- many: share expense with multiple partners - use `#share-Bob #share-Charlie`
-    complex: share complex transactions using meta

 This plugin is very powerful and most probably can deal with all of your sharing needs.

 Install
 ===============================================================================